 Why did you decide to write a book about the life, career and work of your father?

-I like to write and I always wanted to do a biography about my him.
+I like to write and I always wanted to write my autobiography.
 Now that I more or less retired, I decided to start writing it because he’s in every book about animation, but there wasn’t one book with everything in it.
 Also, there was so much information that wasn’t mentioned, so I decided to collect all of his papers.
 It has become a very dramatic story, at times very funny, and it ends up rather tragically but then, at the end, in comes Betty Boop, his biggest success.
 And prior to that, I also enjoyed writing my own autobiography.
 You know there’s a funny story about actress Sylvia Sidney.
 She was one of my leading ladies in “Violent Saturday” (1955).
 In the early 1930s, when I was a young boy, she was not only one of the best dramatic actresses around, she was also a big, huge star.
 Back then, I could never have imagined that I was ever going to direct her myself.
-So the first time I met her in her dressing room, I told her about the plot of the film, how she fitted in the story, about her relationship with the other characters, and she didn’t even look up or didn’t ask a question – she was knitting, even though I went on and on.
+So the first time I met her in her dressing room, I told her about the plot of the film, how she fitted in the story, about her relationship with the other characters, and she didn’t even look up or didn’t ask a question—she was knitting, even though I went on and on.
 When I had finished, she said, ‘That’s very interesting, Mr. Fleischer, but you know what, when we’re on the set, you just tell me where to stand and I’ll be there.
 And whenever you need tears, just tell me when to cry.’

 Beverly Hills, California